 Canada’s universities and museums have directly and indirectly contributed to colonial harms inflicted on First Nations societies.
 Given this problematic history, what is our role in supporting cultural revitalization for First Nations in British Columbia?
 This is the question that the Museum of Anthropology should constantly ask itself, and one that we had to consider when opening the Oral History and Language Lab (OHLL) in 2009.

-The UBC Indigitization Program bringstogether university colleagues with technical, administrative, library and archives backgrounds to provide resources that First Nations communities have repeatedly requested.
+The UBC Indigitization Program brings together university colleagues with technical, administrative, library and archives backgrounds to provide resources that First Nations communities have repeatedly requested.
 The program has been effective because it is focused on being responsive to community needs rather than pressing an academic agenda.
-In order to understand what our role should be in supporting the cultural health of First Nations communities, we must rst build relationships with them, and then simply ask. isn’t often that artifacts come to MOA with such well documented histories, and with the names of the makers recorded. •
+In order to understand what our role should be in supporting the cultural health of First Nations communities, we must first build relationships with them, and then simply ask.